-Spin coating, performed with $4\mu m$ nanoparticles without the use of a surfactant, produced inhomogeneous polystyrene films consisting of sparse clusters in the centre of the film and double layers on the film edge (Figure 4).
-During the second step of the spin process, a double expulsion of the material on the wafer was observed.
-The time of the first step was decreased to 120s and the time of the second step to 10s, thus preventing the double expulsion of material and resulting in a centre more densely populated with polystyrene nanoparticles (Figure 4).
+Spin coating performed with $4\mu m$ nanoparticles without the use of a surfactant produced inhomogeneous polystyrene films consisting of sparse clusters in the centre of the film and double layers on the film edge (Figure 4).
+During the second step of the spin process a double expulsion of the material on the wafer was observed.
+The time of the first step was decreased to 120s and the second to 10s prevented the double expulsion of material, resulting in a centre more densely populated with polystyrene nanoparticles (Figure ??).